Jill Lenhart, M.D.

 - Registered nurses

-Nurses provide education and assessment of your needs, care coordination should you need customized plans of care, and nurse-only visits, such as hypertension checks, six- and 12 month well-child assessments, and adult annual wellness visits.
+Registered nurses educate, assess your needs and coordinate care if you need customized plans of care.
+Also, visits with registered nurses are are scheduled for other reasons, such as hypertension checks, 6- and 12-month well-child assessments, and adult annual wellness visits.

 - Licensed practical nurses, medical assistants and clinical assistants